lin-65

 UPR-mt activation and lifespan extension

-supporting_text: a metabolic stress response is established and propagated into
+supporting_text: a metabolic stress response is established and propagated

-selective gene expression and lifespan extension.
+allow for selective gene expression and lifespan extension.

 core_functions: